 These are great resources to use as typing test for kids as they continue to progress through the different activities and levels.

-The Good and the Beautiful – https://www.goodandbeautiful.com – The is a free website that is geared towards homeschooling.
+The Good and the Beautiful – https://www.goodandbeautiful.com – The is a free e-learning website that is geared towards homeschooling.
 There is a full list of curriculums throughout the different subjects that you can download and use.
 Don’t overwhelm yourself, start slowly with just one or two things and build up over the weeks to see what is available.

 IXL Learning – https://www.ixl.com – This site has a ton of school subjects that you can use to teach your kids at home.
-Unfortunately only select things are free and to access it all you have to buys a subscription.
+Unfortunately only select things are free and to access it all you have to buy is a subscription.
 The Spanish page above that we are using is very limited but all we need for right now.
 During this time of closure though you can send a link to your kids teacher and they can sign up the whole class for free.
 Always worth asking about 🙂 Teacher link – https://www.ixl.com/resources/at-home-learning

 Fluency and Fitness – https://fluencyandfitness.com/register/school-closures/ – Fluency and Fitness will get your kids up and moving while they learn.
 Normally a subscription account is needed but during the school closures the website is giving a 21 Day Free Unlimited Access Pass to all K-2 content.

-PBS Kids – https://pbskids.org – This website is more for younger kids, probably 2nd grade and below.
+PBS Kids – https://pbskids.org – This e learning website is more for younger kids, probably 2nd grade and below.
 PBS Kids has great free videos and free games.
 Check them all out.
 One new great item that has been added to this website is that they will provide daily activities and guides if you sign up for it.
 It is absolutely free and can help you plan your day.